en0/en0.github.com/content/LinkedList.md

 ## Fast Insertion and Deletion

-As we just learned from the above section, insertion time is constant.
+As we learned from the above section, insertion time is constant.
 It is probably no surprise that deletion time is also constant.
 Just as adding a new integer to our collection required an allocation and a pointer reference update, a deletion only requires a pointer reference update and a